-It starts with a 7-mile gradual gravel road climb to the start (head out early because the road is full exposure) before you hit singletrack and climb a bit more.
-At the top, appreciate the views of Salida before you hit one of the best descents in the region.
-You will ride a few different trails, but the signage is good and the MTB Projects app has detailed information on each.
+The tour starts with a 7-mile gradual gravel road climb (head out early because the road is full sun exposure) before you hit singletrack and climb a bit more.
+At the top, the views of Salida are gorgeous, so stop and take it in before you hit one of the best descents in the region.
+You will ride a few different trails throughout the Tour, but the signage is good and the MTB Projects app has detailed information on each.

 After the ride, head into town to lounge on couches at Woods’ Distillery, sipping one of their many tasty craft cocktails.